wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 Next, let's try to build it.
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/07.PNG)

 Noticed that we get a Linking error LNK2019 telling that we have _unresolved external symbol_, which is our _Add_ function.
-This is happen because the linker can't find the function to link it.
+This is happen because the linker do not know where to find the function required.

-Now let's include _`Math.h`_ that contains the function definition, and build again.
+Now let's include _`Math.h`_ instead, which contains the function definition, and build again.
 {% highlight cpp %}
 #include <iostream>
 #include "Math.h"    // <---- Add this line

-int Add(int num1, int num2);

 int main(int argc, char* argv[]) {
     std::cout << Add(1, 2) << std::endl;